-SBEA1212 Architectural Communication
+SBEA1212 Basic Architectural Communication:

-This course introduces students to the use of communication and its role in architecture.
-It will cover the basic concepts and skills in manual techniques, architectural graphics skill, photography, verbal presentation, model making and the use of storyboards.
-The goal is to provide students with generic skills and structured knowledge.
-The first part of these source covers issues related to manual techniques in presentation i.e. dry wet techniques, architectural graphics such as drawing presentations and draughtsmanship.
-The second part covers the basic two-dimensional representation, i.e., photography and 2D/ 3D model making.
-The third part of the series focuses on the issues related to applying the techniques into paintings, model making and the making of story boards such as comics.
+The course is to introduce the students to the use of communication and its role in the architecture.
+These will be the basic concepts of manual drawings skills, architectural graphic skills, verbal presentation and model making.
+The goal of this series is to provide students with basic general skills framed in a structured delivery system.
+The first part of the series covers issues related to the manual techniques in presentation i.e freehands techniques, developing the students' skills in quick sketching and renderings.
+The second part focuses on architectural graphics such as orthographic drawings and draughtsmanship.
+The third part covers verbal communication, developing and harnessing appropriate techniques for an architectural presentation.